KunalD2/assignment-2/README.md

 This project is about assignment 2 completion for DevOps Training GitHub Module.<br />
-This training is part of APAC program at Citiustech.
+This training is part of APAC program at Citiustech.<br />
+Author: Kunal Dethe